Quest Facts at a Glance

 • The campus is placed and operating on ancestral lands of the Squamish and Lil’wat Nations.

 • Founded in 2002 by former University of British Columbia president Dr. David Strangway.
-Current president is Dr. Peter Englert.
+The current interim president is Marjorie Wonham.

 • Opened with a 73-student inaugural class on September 3, 2007.
 Current enrolment numbers 700 students.